f3d-app/f3d/doc/dev/05-BUILD.md

 - `F3D_MODULE_CLIP`: Support for clipboard interaction in libf3d, used by `engine::state` and by the application to save/load statefiles to/from the system clipboard.
 Uses provided clip.
 Enabled by default.
 - `F3D_PLUGIN_BUILD_HDF`: Support for VTKHDF (.vtkhdf), ExodusII (.ex2), and NetCDF (.nc) file formats.
 Requires that VTK has been built with `IOHDF`, `IOExodus`, and `IONetCDF` modules (and `hdf5`).
 Enabled by default.
 - `F3D_PLUGIN_BUILD_OCCT`: Support for STEP, IGES, BREP, and XBF file formats.
 Requires `OpenCASCADE`.
 Disabled by default.
-- `F3D_PLUGIN_BUILD_ASSIMP`: Support for FBX, DAE, OFF, DXF, X and 3MF file formats.
+- `F3D_PLUGIN_BUILD_ASSIMP`: Support for FBX, DAE, OFF, DXF, X, 3MF and AMF file formats.
 Requires `Assimp`.
 Disabled by default.
 - `F3D_PLUGIN_BUILD_ALEMBIC`: Support for ABC file format.
 Requires `Alembic`.
 Disabled by default.
 - `F3D_PLUGIN_BUILD_DRACO`: Support for DRC file format.
 Requires `Draco`.
 Disabled by default.
 - `F3D_PLUGIN_BUILD_USD`: Support for USD file format.
 Requires `OpenUSD`.
 Disabled by default.